 Come ‘home’ to Ambler Farm!
 Roam our organic gardens and rolling fields.
 Visit our seasonal farm stand and our animals.
 Picnic with your family, take photos and check out our historic buildings.
 We look forward to seeing you soon!

 Ambler Farm is open every day, dawn to dusk.
-There is no fee to visit, unless you are attending a specific event or program where a fee applies.
+There is no cost to visit, unless you are attending a specific event or program where a nominal fee applies.

 Ambler Farm is located at 257 Hurlbutt Street in Wilton, Connecticut.